mer-hybris/hadk.sailfishos.org/subsystems.rst

 Detailed subsystem adaptation guides
 ####################################

-Mer / Sailfish OS uses some kernel interfaces directly, bypassing the android HAL.
+Sailfish OS uses some kernel interfaces directly, bypassing the android HAL.
 Mainly this is used in places where the kernel API is stable enough and also used by Android.
-The other reasons for using kernel APIs directly include better features offered by standard kernel frameworks, differing middleware between Mer / Sailfish OS linux and Android, and lastly special features of Sailfish OS.
+The other reasons for using kernel APIs directly include better features offered by standard kernel frameworks, differing middleware between Sailfish OS linux and Android, and lastly special features of Sailfish OS.

 Vibration / force feedback